-List of Suboxone Detox and Treatment in Illinois
+List of Rehab for Suboxone in Illinois

-Below is a list of the different buprenorphine & Suboxone rehab centers in Illinois.
+Below is a list of the different buprenorphine and Suboxone detox centers in Illinois.
 Each listing provides information on the types of services provided and the payment options available.
 You can also find accreditations and certifications to help you determine if the rehab center is trusted and has the expertise you are looking for.
 The list can be incomplete so please do not hesitate to contact a treatment specialist at 1-800-304-2219.